Intellcoder/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-readme file for shell variable 3
+this is shell variable 3